TheBitDrifter/bappa_docs/content/docs/getting-started.md

 3. **Customize game mechanics**: Adjust player movement, physics, or add new features
 4. **Add game objects**: Create enemies, collectibles, or interactive elements
 5. **Design levels**: Create new maps or scenes for your game
+   - For LDtk templates, download the [LDtk level editor](https://ldtk.io/) to create and edit your game levels
 6. Learn from [examples](/examples) — Study our example projects repository for common implementations and patterns